Election laws and procedures have been under increased scrutiny since the drawn-out presidential election of 2000.

 Find the most comprehensive and complete 50-state information in NCSL's searchable bill tracking databases.
 These databases are regularly updated, and some go back for many years.
 Databases pertaining to elections and campaigns include:

 - Election Legislation Database: This database contains state legislation related to the administration of elections.
 Topics include primaries, pre-Election Day voting, voter registration, voter ID, elections security, and voting technology among many others

 - Ballot Measures Database: This database tracks ballot measures created by legislative referenda, citizens initiatives or other mechanisms.
 It includes all statewide ballot measures dating back more than a century.

 - Campaign Finance Database: This database tracks campaign finance legislation covering topics such as contribution limits, disclosure requirements, public financing and much more.

 LegisBriefs are concise, informative briefings on emerging issues.
 Each two-page report gives you a wealth of insight on issues that affect the states.
 A few relating to elections you might be interested in:

 Search for other LegisBriefs relating to elections and campaigns here.

 NCSL frequently blogs about hot topics in state legislatures, including elections.
-Keep up to date with important elections news by visiting this page.
+Keep up to date with important elections news by visiting the NCSL Blog.

 Please feel free to ask for additional information at 303-364-7700 or contact us by email.